AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-18-crlf-vs-lf-normalizing-line-endings-in-git.md

 The file will have its original line endings in your working directory
 ```

-This doesn't mean that something went wrong, so there's no need to panick.
+This doesn't mean that something went wrong, so there's no need to panic.
 Git is just warning you that your `CRLF` line endings will be normalized to `LF` on commit, per this setting's intended behavior.

 #### `autocrlf input`